Grand jury declines to indict Carolyn Bryant Donham, the woman whose accusations led to the death of Emmett Till - KTVZ

 “After hearing every aspect of the investigation and evidence collected regarding Donham’s involvement, the Grand Jury returned a ‘No Bill’ to the charges of both Kidnapping and Manslaughter,” the statement said.
 “The murder of Emmett Till remains an unforgettable tragedy in this country and the thoughts and prayers of this nation continue to be with the family of Emmett Till.”

-Family members of Emmett, whose killing in the Jim Crow-era South spurred the civil rights movement in America, said earlier this summer that they had unearthed an unserved arrest warrant for Donham, her late husband and his friend.
+Family members of Emmett, whose killing in the Jim Crow-era South spurred the civil rights movement in America, said earlier this summer that they had unearthed an unserved arrest warrant for Bryant Donham, her late husband and his brother.

+The warrant is dated August 29, 1955, and signed by the Leflore County clerk.
+The image of the warrant shows the current clerk certified the document as authentic on June 21.

+A note on the back of the warrant says Bryant Donham was not arrested because she could not be located at the time, according to the New York Times, which cited filmmaker Keith A. Beauchamp, who was part of the team that discovered the warrant.
+CNN reached out to Bryant Donham at the time but didn’t hear back.

 CNN reached out Tuesday to Emmett’s family for comment but did not hear back.